nhattanhh/Top-10-Owasp/README.md

-Easy top 10 Owasp in your hand...
+# Basic knowledge and some tips with Top 10 Owasp

 1. Broken Access Control
 2. Cryptographic Failures
 3. Injection